Riduidel/mastodon-rss/README.md

 > This small project reads the timeline of a Mastodon user into an RSS feed, allowing me to browse mastodon in the comfort of my RSS reader of choice

+## WARNING

+This version provides a small enhancement to the wonderful Mastodon REST library.
+Unfortunatly, as the library author hasn't yet released a new version, it won't work on your machine.
+Upvote [this pull request](https://github.com/phediverse/mastodon-rest/pull/11) if you want it integrated.

 ## Installation

 .
 Declare your application in mastodon settings/development/applications